mcmasty/Coursera_Capstone/Coursera-Capstone-summary.md

 This is also the beginning stages of model development, as constructing the models is the confirmation that the data collected is actually 'fit-for-purpose.'

 Data visualizations and numerical summaries (sums, counts, averages, etc) will be the initial tools of analysis.
-After the initial analysis is completed, model evaluation for clustering or classification will be done.
+After the initial analysis is completed, model construction and evaluation for clustering or classification models will be done.